 The unknowingness of the human condition is illustrated in striking medical imagery thus-

 'A Dialogue between two Infants in the womb concerning the state of this world, might handsomely illustrate our ignorance of the next, whereof methinks we yet discourse in Plato's den, and are but Embryon Philosophers'.

 Closely related to Browne's medical imagery, there is also what might be termed opiate imagery in Urn-Burial.
 Widely in use since the sixteenth century, the Swiss alchemist-physician Paracelsus (1493-1541) was among the earliest advocates of opium.
-Such was its widespread usage in the seventeenth century that Dr. Thomas Sydenham (1624-89) the so-called 'Father of English medicine' whose books are well-represented in Browne’s vast library, declared-
+Such was its widespread usage in the seventeenth century that the so-called 'Father of English medicine' Dr. Thomas Sydenham (1624-89) whose books are well-represented in Browne’s library, once declared-

 'Among the remedies which has pleased the Almighty God to give to man to relieve his sufferings, none is so universal and so efficacious as opium.'

-Browne's commonplace notebooks include observations upon dosage and effects of opium, while knowledge of its recreational usage with sex can be found in Pseudodoxia Epidemica
+Observations upon dosage and effects of opium can be found in Browne's commonplace notebooks whilst knowledge of its recreational usage with sex can be found in Pseudodoxia Epidemica